 What can a school, college or university do to help you on your way to a great career?

 Apart from having excellent career staff - essential guides to an unknown land - they should offer lots of Careers Interventions - programs and opportunities where and through which you can learn about careers, or experience something of them, involving real employers or other outside experts.

 One key indicator to look for is a CEIAG Quality Award.
 Schools holding one of these are taking careers seriously.

 We are setting out to document the individual Careers Interventions that schools use so that parents can have a clear view of what is on offer, and how this compares with other schools.

 If you are a parent looking at a school, you will be able to see which Careers Interventions a school uses, and what each of these interventions or programs offer your child.

 If you are a teacher looking to improve careers provision, you will be able to see who is out there offering interventions, what they do, and which other schools use them (so you can ask for their opinions).

-Access Work Placements: helps you do just that.
+Access Aspiration: Helps you do just that.
 Currently London only.

 Adviza: Full-line careers advice